 Placement examinations: Written placement examinations in music history and music theory, and examinations in aural and piano skills are administered during the orientation period of each semester.
-Prospective students must complete all placement examinations prior to initial registration as degree candidates.

 The music history examination includes composers, terms, styles, and music literature from early Gregorian chant to the present.
 The musicianship examination is divided into three sections: musicianship, including harmonic dictation, harmonic analysis, part writing, structural analysis, and contrapuntal analysis; sight singing, including chromaticism, tonicization, and modulation; and keyboard skills, including harmonization of a melody and reading a choral score.
 The 20th century analysis test includes excerpts from the literature to be analyzed in essay format.